The Intellectual Property Review: Chile

 - the profits obtained by the infringing party as a consequence of the breach; or

-- the price that the infringing party would have had to pay to the holder of the right by the granting of a licence, considering the commercial value of the infringed right and the contractual licences that could already have been granted.
+- the price that the infringing party would have had to pay to the holder of the right through the granting of a licence, considering the commercial value of the infringed right and the contractual licences that could already have been granted.

-The new law also contemplates the possibility of obtaining all kinds of precautionary measures in these proceedings; this involves a clear signal regarding the importance the legislator attaches to this matter that should serve as a support to the courts.
+The new law also contemplates the possibility of obtaining all kinds of precautionary measures in these proceedings; this involves a clear signal regarding the importance the legislature attaches to this matter that should serve as a support to the courts.
 The law especially refers to five precautionary measures:

 - order for the immediate cessation of the acts constituting the alleged breach;

 - seizure of the product that is the object of the alleged breach and the materials and means used to commit it.
 In the case of trademarks, this measure would comprise the seizure of packaging, labels and advertising material containing the trademark that is the object of the alleged breach;